jadecobra/python_tdd_exercises/source/calculator/calculator_8.rst

     SUBFAILED(operation='multiply', bad_input=[0, 1, 2, 'n']) ... - TypeError: can't multiply sequence by non-int of type 'float'

-  the error message is different but the :ref:`function<what is a function?>` got ``[0, 1, 2, 'n']`` as input, it looks I will have to do this for all the other operations
+  the error message is different and the :ref:`function<what is a function?>` got ``[0, 1, 2, 'n']`` as input, it looks I will have to do this for all the other operations

 * I add :ref:`list<what is a list?>` to the :ref:`if statement<if statements>` in the other :ref:`functions<what is a function?>`